 Right to rectification

-If the data concerning you that we process is incorrect or incomplete, you have the right to request at any time that we correct or complete it.
+If the data concerning you that we process are incorrect or incomplete, you have the right to request at any time that we correct or complete them.

 Right to erasure

-You have the right to request that we delete your data if we process it unlawfully or if the processing encroaches disproportionately on your legitimate interests.
+You have the right to request that we delete your data if we process it unlawfully or if such processing encroaches disproportionately on your legitimate interests.
 Please note that there may be reasons that preclude immediate erasure, e.g. in the case of legally stipulated retention obligations.

 Irrespective of whether you exercise your right to erasure, we will erase your data immediately and in full, unless we are under a contractual or legal obligation to retain it.

 Right to restriction of processing